 An Information Security Strategy has been approved by the Board.
-A Security Management System has been developed and is being implemented.
-Personal information has been identified and is treated as an important asset in line with data privacy and protection principles.
+A Security Management System has been developed and implemented.
+Personal information is identified and is treated as an important asset in line with data privacy and protection principles.

 The risk management committee has full oversight into the IT function.
 Formal and regular independent and internal audits are used to obtain assurance that IT risks are effectively identified and mitigated.